 Frequently Asked Questions

 Our application process is virtually the same for all applicants, regardless of their country of origin, including standardized testing.
 All applicants are required to take either the LSAT or GRE exam for admission to the J.D. program.
+Alternatively, applicants may take the LSAT-Flex or the GRE General Test at Home, which are viewed as equivalent to the standard LSAT and the standard GRE, respectively.
 We do not require the TOEFL exam for any applicants, regardless of citizenship or native language.

 Of course, international students may have additional logistical concerns to consider in applying to J.D. programs in a different country, including student visas and baccalaureate equivalency.
 If you have any questions in this regard, please visit the LSAC website (Steps To Apply: J.D.
 Programs) for more clarification, as these guidelines will apply to your applications to all U.S. law schools.